Dow sinks 1,800 as virus cases rise, deflating optimism

 The Labor Department said Thursday that about 1.5 million people applied for U.S. unemployment benefits last week, another sign that many Americans are still losing their jobs even as the economy begins to gradually reopen.
 The latest figure marked the 10th straight weekly decline in applications for jobless aid since they peaked in mid-March when the coronavirus hit hard.
 Still, the pace of layoffs remains historically high.

 Other jobs data have been more encouraging.
-A report on Friday showed that the U.S. job market surprisingly strengthened last month as employers added 2.5 million workers to their payrolls.
+A report issued last week showed that the U.S. job market surprisingly strengthened last month as employers added 2.5 million workers to their payrolls.
 Economists had been expecting them instead to slash another 8 million jobs.

 That report helped stoke optimism among investors that the economy can climb out of its current hole faster than forecast.
 But the Fed estimated Wednesday that the economy will shrink 6.5% this year, in line with other forecasts, before expanding 5% in 2021.
 It also expects the unemployment rate at 9.3%, near the peak of the last recession, by the end of this year.
 The rate is now 13.3%.